Darwinkel/european-researchers-night-software/README.md

 # European Researcher's Night Software

 This Django application was used for the European Researcher's Night 2024 to collect data.
+The code was cleaned up for public release, but take note that it was not extensively tested after this.

 # Development installation
 Dependencies are handled with Poetry.
 See `make run` for the recommend way to run the project.